kubermatic/kubermatic/docs/proposals/encryption-at-rest.md

 Documentation for the encryption at rest feature needs to highlight the necessity to have old encryption keys around and recommend users to back up their encryption keys out of band.

 Therefore, the `status.lastBackups` list of `EtcdBackupConfig` objects should include a `keyHint` field.
-This field is not used programatically, but should include information like the ARN for the AWS KMS key that was active at the time of the backup.
+This field is not used programmatically, but should include information like the ARN for the AWS KMS key that was active at the time of the backup.
 For static keys, the secret reference can be provided, but might not be meaningful.

 The UI for restoring an etcd backup should offer the option (if encryption at rest is enabled) to set up the cluster with an (older) encryption key before applying the restore.